 Promotion of exchange balance is vitally important to ensuring a successful exchange.
 Achieving a balanced number of students sent and students received is a perpetual challenge at OHIO and at most US universities; in short, more students are eager to attend a US college for a term or two than US students are eager to venture abroad.
 Consequently, OGO encourages carefully considered exchanges, preferably driven by student desire and study abroad trends.

-Faculty, departments and colleges interested in pursuing an exchange agreement, should make an appointment with Kirsten Dabelko, Exchange Program Coordinator to discuss their plans.
+Faculty, departments and colleges interested in pursuing an exchange agreement, should make contact Kate McClure firstname.lastname@example.org in the Office of Global Affairs to discuss their plans.